dexidp/website/content/docs/contributing.md

 weight: 100
 ---

-If a person or their company uses dex, has demonstrated an understanding of this project (either by submitting PRs to dex or related projects such as Helm charts), and the ability to work productively with the community, that person can have write access to this repo.
-We want to be liberal with this privilege and enable companies using dex to have a voice in its development.
+If a person (or their company) that uses Dex demonstrates an understanding of this project (either by submitting PRs to Dex or related projects such as Helm charts) and the ability to work productively (for a longer period of time) with the community, that person can have write access to the project.
+We want to be liberal with this privilege and enable companies using Dex to have a voice in its development.

+At the same time we realize that this can pose as trust issue to some users, so we enforce the following rules to establish trust between new maintainers and the community:

-The first 10 PRs by new maintainers must be approved by a maintainer from a different company.
+- The first few PRs (5-10 depending on the size) by new maintainers must be approved by an existing maintainer (preferably from a different company).

-Access to https://quay.io/dexidp will be restricted to @srenatus, @rithujohn191 and @ericchiang to prevent new maintainers from being able to unilaterally push images.
+- New maintainers will receive write access to the repository, but not to other resources, for example the container image repository, to prevent new maintainers from being able to unilaterally push images.

-If you would like access, please email @ericchiang at ericchiang@google.com stating your case or open a public issue.
+If you would like access, please email [@sagikazarmark](https://github.com/sagikazarmark/) at [mark.sagikazar@gmail.com](mailto:mark.sagikazar@gmail.com) stating your case or (preferably) open an issue on the [issue tracker](https://github.com/dexidp/dex/issues).
 Come join the fun 😃